cellgeni/nf-scautoqc/README.md

 ### 1. `gather_matrices`

+The inputs for the first step are determined according to STARsolo output which is specificed to use `ss_out`:
+* By default, "Gene" folder is used (assuming the data is single-cell).
+* "GeneFull" folder is used if the data is single-nuc.

 This step requires three inputs:
-* STARsolo output folder named "Gene"
+  * STARsolo output folder named "Gene" (or "GeneFull")
-* STARsolo output folder named "Velocyto"
+  * STARsolo output folder named "Velocyto" (ignored if "GeneFull")
   * Cellbender output in h5 format (if Cellbender output doesn't exist, change mode to cb+normal) (option to change mode will be added in the future)

-`gather_matrices` step combines the matrices from three inputs into one h5ad object with four layers (raw, spliced, unspliced, ambiguous).
+`gather_matrices` step combines the matrices from three inputs into one h5ad object with multiple layers: raw, spliced, unspliced, ambiguous (only raw layer is considered for "GeneFull" option is specified).
 Main expression matrix, cell and gene metadata are retrieved from Cellbender output.
 Raw matrix is retrieved from the expression matrix of STARsolo output folder named Gene.
 Spliced, unspliced and ambiguous matrices are all retrieved from the expression matrices of STARsolo output folder named Velocyto.

 ### 2. `run_qc`

 This step requires the output of `gather_matrices` step which is the h5ad object with four layers.

 `run_qc` step uses main automatic QC workflow which is summarised [here](https://teichlab.github.io/sctk/notebooks/automatic_qc.html).
-It applies the QC based on QC metrics, and run CellTypist based on four models which are specified below and defined as default in this pipeline:
+It applies the QC based on 8 QC metrics (log1p_n_counts, log1p_n_genes, percent_mito, percent_ribo, percent_hb, percent_top50, percent_soup, percent_spliced - last one is ignored if "GeneFull" option is specified), and run CellTypist based on four models which are specified below and defined as default in this pipeline:
 *  **cecilia22_predH:** CellTypist model from the immune populations combined from 20 tissues of 18 studies, includes 32 cell types (ref: [Domínguez-Conde et al, 2022](https://doi.org/10.1126/science.abl5197))
 *  **cecilia22_predL:** CellTypist model from the immune sub-populations combined from 20 tissues of 18 studies, includes 98 cell types (ref: [Domínguez-Conde et al, 2022](https://doi.org/10.1126/science.abl5197))
 *  **elmentaite21_pred:** CellTypist model from the intestinal cells from fetal, pediatric (healthy and Crohn's disease) and adult human gut, includes 134 cell types (ref: [Elmentaite et al, 2021](https://doi.org/10.1038/s41586-021-03852-1))
 *  **suo22_pred:** CellTypist model from the stromal and immune populations from the human fetus, includes 138 cell types (ref: [Suo et al, 2022](https://doi.org/10.1126/science.abo0510))
 *  **megagut_pred:** CellTypist model from the all cells in Pan-GI study, includes 89 cell types (ref: [Oliver et al, 2024 (in press)])

 ### 3. `find_doublets`